Penalty card: White card

 In bandy, a white card indicates a five-minute penalty.
 Half the time of when the player is given the blue card.

 Association football

-In a women's cup game between Benfica and Sporting in Portugal, a white card has been shown to praise fair play for the first time in association football history.
+In a women's cup game in Portugal between Benfica and Sporting, a white card has been shown to praise fair play for the first time in association football history.

 Bandy

 A white card is used in bandy to indicate a five-minute timed penalty given to a player.
 The offending player must leave the playing area and wait on a penalty bench near the centre line until the penalty has expired.
 During the 5 minute period the player may not be replaced.
 However, a different player may replace them when the penalty has expired.
 Offences that can warrant a white card include trying to hinder the opponents from executing a free-stroke, illegal substitution or repeated illegal but non-violent attacks on an opponent.